Perciville5241/MagnetCopy/README.md

 5. The extension is now active and ready to use.

 ## Usage
-- **Method 1**: Click the extension icon to automatically copy the first `magnet:` link found.
-- **Method 2**: Click the extension icon to open the popup, then click "Click Here to Scrape Magnet Links" to manually copy the first `magnet:` link found.
+Click the extension icon to open the popup, then click "Click Here to Scrape Magnet Links" to manually copy the first `magnet:` link found.
 - If multiple links are detected, the extension will prompt you to choose the correct one.

 ## Permissions